EU bans Ukraine poultry imports due to avian flu outbreak

-KIEV The European Union (EU) has banned poultry imports from Ukraine due to concerns over avian flu, Ukraine's food safety watchdog said on Tuesday.
+KIEV (Reuters) - The European Union (EU) has banned poultry imports from Ukraine due to concerns over avian flu, Ukraine's food safety watchdog said on Tuesday.

 The ban, which is for an indeterminate period, is linked to a recent case of avian flu in the southern Ukrainian region of Kherson, the watchdog said in a statement.